 Originally from England, Liisa has lived in Burlington since 2006.
-She is a principal with Blue Brick Preservation and an adjunct faculty member in the Historic Preservation program at Plymouth State University.
-Liisa shares a 1950s ranch house, whose historic wooden windows she thinks are of a genius design seldom seen since, with her two kids.
+She earned her Master's in Historic Preservation from the University of Vermont and is a principal with Blue Brick Preservation.
+Liisa lives in a 1954 ranch house, whose historic wooden windows she thinks are of a genius design seldom seen since, in Burlington's New North End.
 Liisa's passions include historic industrial buildings, firehouses and little-known builder-architects of the vernacular landscape.

 Preservation Burlington's first president, Tom Simon, is serving a second stint on the Board after serving from 1998 to 2004.
 A partner in the Burlington law firm of McCormick, Fitzpatrick, Kasper & Burchard, P.C., Tom lives in an 1899 vernacular Queen Anne on Spruce Street with his wife, Carolyn Hanson, his children, Nolan and Calista, and his dog, Rocket.
 He has served as a House Captain for every Historic Homes Tour that Preservation Burlington has ever sponsored.
 Tom's interests include coaching youth baseball and researching and writing about baseball and local history.
 His books include Green Mountain Boys of Summer: Vermonters in the Major Leagues, 1882-1993 and The Wonder Team in the White City: UVM at the Intercollegiate Base Ball Tournament of 1893.
 Tom also serves on the board of Burlington American Little League.
 His favorite Burlington historic structures are Centennial Field, the Flynn Theatre, and the Breakwater.